Cherreads

 A private chat with the queen?
 I see, I see.
 Probably to get more details on my mission.
 After all, she couldn't just info-dump on me in this kind of setting, and doing it somewhere more comfortable would make sense.

-The Skills I currently possessed were bestowed upon me by Ucliat at random, as well as some I had apparently already met the requirements for back in my original world.
-One of them allowed me to dismantle anything I touched at will, which I could already use without training.
+To summarize the rest of what they said, the Skills I currently possessed were bestowed upon me by Ucliat at random, while also gaining Skills that I had apparently already met the requirements for back in my original world.

-Though the requirement for that Skill was... well: "Having destroyed 100 items by accident when trying to fix them."
+The requirement for that Skill was... well: "Having destroyed 100 items by accident when trying to fix them."

 Excuse me for being a bit clumsy!